-- The school expects any student who is ill to stay at home so as not to expose others. - Excessive absence is considered a total of 18 days per school year. - Excessive absence for reasons of illness will be handled on an individual basis. - Cases of absence for reason of quarantine (e.g., COVID-19 quarantine when student or student's family member is ill or when instructed to quarantine by a licensed physician or government agency) will not be counted in the tally of excessive absences. - In periods of school closure (or classroom quarantining) when distance learning is implemented, families must follow the school's procedure for taking attendance daily. - Excessive tardiness or absence (five of either in a trimester) will result in a parent conference with the teacher and/or principal.
-Persistent tardiness or absence may, at the discretion of the principal, result in decreased academic credit or disciplinary action including withholding promotion to the next grade or dismissal from school.

-• Any student who is absent from school without a valid excuse or who is tardy in excess of thirty minutes may be considered truant.
+- The school expects any student who is ill to stay at home so as not to expose others. - · Excessive absence is considered a total of 18 days per school year. - Excessive absence for reasons of illness will be handled on an individual basis. - · Cases of absence for reason of quarantine (e.g., COVID-19 quarantine when student or student's family member is ill or when instructed to quarantine by a licensed physician or government agency) will not be counted in the tally of excessive absences provided the student participates in distance learning as offered by the school. - · In periods of school closure when distance learning is implemented, families must follow the school's procedure for taking attendance daily. - Excessive tardiness or absence will result in a parent conference with the teacher and/or principal.
+Persistent tardiness or absence may, at the discretion of the principal, result in decreased academic credit or disciplinary action including withholding promotion to the next grade or dismissal from school. - Any student who is absent from school without a valid excuse or who is tardy in excess of thirty minutes may be considered truant.
 The principal may contact an appropriate government entity if there is concern regarding neglect.